cran/abjutils/README.md

 - `escape_unicode`: replaces accented characters by their unicode-escaped values (also an add-in)

-- `carefully`: a safe and protected vectorizer useful for things such as web scrapers
+- `pvec`: a safe and protected vectorizer useful for things such as web scrapers

 ## Citations